-Skirting boards and listed buildings.
+Skirting boards and listed buildings

 This blog post is designed to give you some advice and information about these two things.
-During the course of the post, we will mention a real-life case which you mind find unbelievable, but it certainly will give you some pause for thought before you start thinking of changing the skirting (or anything for that matter) in a listed building.
+During the course of the post, we will mention a real-life case that you mind find unbelievable, but it certainly will give you some pause for thought before you start thinking of changing the skirting (or anything for that matter) in a listed building.

 Above: Listed buildings can be found anywhere.

-What are listing buildings?
+What are Listed Buildings?

-Many of us are aware of what a listed building is, but not its precise meaning.
+Many of us are aware of what a listed building is, but might not understand its precise meaning.
 Essentially listing buildings are those which are classed as special in some way either because of their historical and cultural importance to the area/country or because of their architectural factors and properties.

 Listed buildings are split into grading categories: